 If you have a dedicated space in your garage or home for gear, so much the better.

-Make sure any items you leave in the van over winter, can’t be damaged if exposed to extreme cold.
+Ensure any items you leave in the van over winter can’t be damaged if exposed to extreme cold.

-Deep cleaning not only prevents bugs and rodents sniffing out rogue crumbs but makes the camper trip ready for next year too.
+Deep cleaning prevents bugs and rodents from sniffing out rogue crumbs and makes the camper trip ready for next year.

-If it’s warm enough, open up all the doors and windows as you go.
-It helps to get rid of the smell of cleaning products and dries things off quicker too.
+If it’s warm enough, open up all the doors and windows.
+It helps to eliminate the smell of cleaning products and dries things off faster.

-Start on the ceiling and work your way down, vacuuming or sweeping as you go.
+Start on the ceiling and work down, vacuuming or sweeping as you go.